briannlongzhao/Animal-in-Motion/README.md

 python scripts/download_video.py --config configs/default.yml
 ```

 This will produce a directory of unprocessed videos downloaded from YouTube, ready for the next preprocessing step.
+To download and process video data for different categories, please modify `categories` field in your config file.

 ### Prepare User Videos